Yemisirach/Capstone-project/README.md

 ## 🛠 Built With <a name="built-with"></a>

--Client
+-HTML
+-CSS
+-JAVASCRIPT

 ## 🚀 Live Demo

 <a href="https://yemisirach.github.io/Capstone/">Live Demo link</a>

+## 🚀 Live Demo video

 <!-- GETTING STARTED -->

 ## 💻 Getting Started <a name="getting-started"></a>

 To get a local copy up and runing follow these simple example steps.
-1.Clone the Repo or Download the Zip file or git clone git@github.com:Yemisirach/My-Portfoli](https://github.com/Yemisirach/My-Portfolio.git)o.
+1.Clone the Repo or Download the Zip file or git clone git@github.com:Yemisirach/capstone](https://github.com/Yemisirach/capstone.git)o.
 Open it with the live server
 ##Prerequisies
 In order to run this pproject need.